 Collaborating with influencers, including YouTube creators, has become the bedrock of game marketing, and for good reason.
 Some of these influencers have millions of subscribers and video views, so the content they post on YouTube can make a real difference in shaping trends for new games and can effectively amass and engage fans.

 From let’s play videos and tutorials to competitive live streams and mobile esports, content creators play an ever-increasing role in helping marketers captivate huge audiences to generate awareness for game reveals or content updates.
-Yet, many marketers still question the upside of working with content creators over traditional media, particularly to drive app installs.
+Yet, many marketers still question the upside of mobile game influencer marketing, particularly to drive app installs.

 The results were astounding.
 Looking at data from seven YouTube creator campaigns for the game Old School RuneScape, the researchers found that Google Play store attributed downloads were 357% higher than what Jagex measured via tracking links.7 In addition, 50% of the installs attributed to video happened in the first 30 minutes after watching the content, which demonstrates the profound impact of influencer campaigns, not seen with other marketing touch-points.8